Talking with Your Children about Your HIV Status or Your Children's Status

 Your children will probably ask about your health.
 If you are taking effective HIV drugs, it may be a good idea to explain to them about how well the drugs work, and that people can live long, full, healthy lives with HIV.
 Parents who live with well-managed HIV can do all the same things that other parents who do not live with HIV do with their children.
 One of the main concerns that may come up during the discussion is what will happen to them if you get sick.
 Be prepared to provide reassurance that they will be taken care of if something happens to you.
 They may also find it reassuring to know how you will be cared for if you get sick.
 For more information, see our fact sheet on Planning for the Future Care of Your Children in the US.

-Children may also want to know how you got HIV and if they might get it too.
+Children may also want to know how you acquired HIV and if they might get it too.
 Depending on their ages, they will have different questions.
 They may not have any questions at all or ask questions later as they arise.
 Regardless of when they begin asking questions, it is best to provide them with honest responses based on facts.
 Telling them things that are not true can damage your relationship with your children and affect their trust in you.

 Parenting and Disclosing to Kids: Living with HIV has its challenges and so does parenting.
 In this vulnerable episode of A Girl Like Me LIVE, three mothers living with HIV – host Ci Ci Covin and The Well Project CAB members Ieshia Scott and Destiny Smith – discuss how they talk to their children about HIV and their tips for other parents living with the diagnosis.